StarMadeGalaxy/snake-game/README.md

 - [ ] Understand how to implement FPS counter
 - [ ] Be able to switch between GUI and NON-GUI mode
 - [ ] Snake should be implemented as a linked list
+- [ ] Separate snake game logic and the renderer
+- [ ] Load renderer dynamically
 > New goals are coming soon...